wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 A variant wheel has a higher priority than another variant wheel if its most important property is more important than the most important property of the other variant wheel.
 If both wheels have the same most important property, compare the second most important property, and so on, until a tie-breaker is found.
-When two wheels otherwise have the same properties, the wheel with more properties has higher priority.
+If the same set of the most important properties is shared by both wheels, the wheel having additional properties has higher priority.

 A different way to describe the same algorithm: